 - Behavioral changes and aggression

-- You use the drug every day, especially in amounts higher than medically suggested
+- The drug is used every day, especially in amounts higher than medically suggested

-- You can’t seem to stop taking the drug, even if it begins to affect your home life, work performance, or school work
+- The person can’t seem to stop taking the drug, even if it begins to affect their family life, work performance, or school work

-- Friends and family have mentioned behavioral changes or aggression since you started taking the drug, and Valium withdrawal symptoms are becoming evident
+- Friends have mentioned behavioral changes since they started taking the drug, and Valium withdrawal symptoms are becoming evident

 Ways to tell if a loved one is addicted: